fishworks/gofi.sh/content/homepage/cookbook.md

 see how it is all arranged.

 Packages are installed according to their fish food, which are written in Lua and live in `/usr/local/Fish/Rigs/github.com/fishworks/fish-food`.
-Check one out a simple one e.g. `fish edit helm` to get a feel for the format.

 ## Basic Instructions

-Make sure you run `fish update` before you start.
+Make sure you run `gofish update` before you start.
 This prepares your Rigs by bumping them to the latest revision.

 Before submitting a new food, make sure your package: